segwit/atbcoin-lightning/README.md

 For more information about the Lightning Network please refer to http://lightning.network.

-## Project Status

-This implementation is still very much work in progress, and, although it can be used for testing, __it should not be used for real funds__.
-We do our best to identify and fix problems, and implement missing feature.

-Any help testing the implementation, reporting bugs, or helping with outstanding issues is very welcome.
-Don't hesitate to reach out to us on IRC at [#lightning-dev @ freenode.net](http://webchat.freenode.net/?channels=%23lightning-dev), [#c-lightning @ freenode.net](http://webchat.freenode.net/?channels=%23c-lightning), or on the mailing list [lightning-dev@lists.linuxfoundation.org](https://lists.linuxfoundation.org/mailman/listinfo/lightning-dev).

 ## Getting Started

-c-lightning currently only works on Linux (and possibly Mac OS with some tweaking), and requires a locally running `bitcoind` that is fully caught up with the network you're testing on.
+c-lightning currently only works on Linux (and possibly Mac OS with some tweaking), and requires a locally running `bitcoind` or `atbcoind`.

 ### Installation